Gubbsy/ShaderTester/README.md

 They are as follows:
 * Give more accurate control over the light position manipulation, the current system is restrictive.
 * Abstract user input and controls into a class to reduce the clutter of he *Main* application entry point.
+* Add compatibility for all versions of .obj files.
 * Ensure that manual garbage collection and clean-ups are run when objects are finished with.